gvwilson/thirdbit/fiction/voyage/index.md

 (which, at the time, doubled as its constabulary).
-Her membership in Pure Light was an open secret; so too was her animosity toward the Oxen In Harness, another rebellion-era troop that had publicly declared for the Diplomatic cause<sup>Ld.
+Her membership in Pure Light was an open secret; so too was her animosity toward the Oxen In Harness, another rebellion-era troop that had publicly declared for the Diplomatic cause<span class="sidenote">Ld.
 Otnampatelleli, a Bantangui bookster who visited Uws and Ruuda in the 1150s, claimed to have been shown letters written by senior officers of the Oxen In Harness to leaders of Clear Dawn and Bright Reflection, offering the troop's support "in all eventualities" if the factions would support the troop's